PrairieLearn/PrairieLearn/docs/question.md

 ## Options for grading student answers

-For most [elements] there are three different ways of grading the student answer.
+For most [elements] there are four different ways of grading the student answer.
 This applies to elements like [`pl-number-input`](elements/#pl-number-input-element) and [`pl-string-input`](elements/#pl-string-input-element) that allow students to input an answer of their choosing, but not [`pl-multiple-choice`](elements/#pl-multiple-choice-element) or [`pl-checkbox`](elements/#pl-checkbox-element) that are much more constrained.
 The three ways are:

 1. Set the correct answer using the correct-answer attribute in `question.html`.
 This is for hard-coded, fixed answers.
 We normally want some degree of randomization of the question, so this is the least-used method.

 2. Set `data["correct_answers"][VAR_NAME]` in server.py.
 This is for questions where you can pre-compute a single correct answer based on the (randomized) parameters.

-3. Write a custom grade() function in server.py that checks data["submitted_answers"][VAR_NAME] and sets scores.
-This can do anything, including having multiple correct answers, testing properties of the submitted answer for correctness, etc.
+3. Write a [custom `grade(data)`](#question-serverpy) function in server.py that checks `data["submitted_answers"][VAR_NAME]` and sets scores.
+This can do anything, including having multiple correct answers, testing properties of the submitted answer for correctness, compute correct answers of some elements based on the value of other elements, etc.

+4. Write an [external grader](externalGrading), though this is typically applied to more complex questions like coding.

 If a question has more than one of the above options, each of them overrides the one before it.
-Even if option 3 is used (custom grade function) then it can still be helpful to set a correct answer so that it is shown to students as a sample of what would be accepted.
+Even if options 3 (custom grade function) or 4 (external grader) are used, then it can still be helpful to set a correct answer so that it is shown to students as a sample of what would be accepted.
 If there are multiple correct answers then it's probably a good idea to add a note with [`pl-answer-panel`](elements/#pl-answer-panel-element) that any correct answer would be accepted and this displayed answer is only an example.